 Careers in communication science and disorders are extremely rewarding and the need for professionals is expected to grow over the next ten years.
 Career pathways in speech, language and hearing professions include, but are not limited to, audiologist, speech-language pathologist, speech, language and hearing scientist, and many others.

 The broad field of sports medicine focuses on helping people improve their athletic performance, recover from injury and prevent future injuries.
 Patients are not always just professional athletes.
 Professionals in the field of sports medicine treat patients who participte in athletic activity in school, just for fun, or who want to get better results from their program.
-They also treat patients to have suffered injuries and want to regain full function, or have a disability and want to increase their mobility and capabilities.
+They also treat patients who have suffered injuries and want to regain full function, or have a disability and want to increase their mobility and capabilities.

 In addition to these resources, visit the Professional & Career Development Services web site.